smitthakkar96/dwpd_notes/readme.md

 ## setcookie
 used to set cookie

+A cookie is often used to identify a user.
+A cookie is a small file that the server embeds on the user's computer.
+Each time the same computer requests a page with a browser, it will send the cookie too.
+With PHP, you can both create and retrieve cookie values.

 ``` php
 setcookie($cookie_name, $cookie_value, time() + (86400 * 30), "/"); // 86400 = 1 day
 $_COOKIE['cookie_name']